-- Write down and share information about your family member's pain prior to and following treatment with their primary healthcare team. - Encourage your loved one to try a non-drug treatment and document the impact on their pain in their Pain Diary. - Use a Pain Diary to note important information useful to your family member's healthcare providers.
+- Write down and share information about your pain prior to and following treatment with your primary healthcare team. - Try a non-drug treatment and document the impact on your pain in your Pain Diary. - Use a Pain Diary to note important information useful to your healthcare providers.